Syntax-XXX/parasitebot/README.md

 ---

+## info

+the bot will work only when he reached the message limit and then tried to clone the person. he more messages the more accurate it can get

+the bot needs permission to:
+Read Message Log in the channel
+To Create Webhooks
+And Send messages

 ## Overview

 ParasiteBot is a Discord bot that uses advanced AI (via Groq/OpenAI APIs) to clone users' personalities based on their message history — but only after users explicitly consent.
 Users can customize the style of their AI clone’s responses, control consent, and explore an infection chain that traces who cloned whom.